programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 For this project, it was considered that symbolic models of non-ceremonial objects was more acceptable than the use of realistic (photogrammetry) models, whose use would require the permission of the different communities.
 Symbolic models were also used because they could convey the method of the original vessel construction with a corresponding colour and the use of a key.
 The method of construction is not only important for understanding the connections between the technologies, but for the puzzle, the colours also act as the primary clues for the website user to match vessels to their communities.

-The individual vessel models used in this project were originally created by us as part of an exercise to learn CAD for 3D printing (Shaw, 2023).
+The individual vessel models used in this project were originally created by one of the authors (K. Hardy) as part of an exercise to learn CAD for 3D printing (Shaw, 2023).
 The models were created using Blender and [Fusion 360](https://www.autodesk.com/au/products/fusion-360/) by tracing or estimating the vessel profile (from the various sources cited in one of the information panels added to the website 3D model), rotating the profile 360 degrees around the vertical axis, and then (if necessary) using the sculpting tools to add the decorations (right side Figure 2).
 As they were designed to be printed 5-10 cm tall, decoration was simplified, and was added in a way to be reflective of the different decoration types, such as comb incision, impression, exposed coil and applique, that are favoured by the different communities.
 Many communities produced more than one type of pot, and forms for the original printed collection were originally chosen to illustrate the variety of vessels in Papua.

 For use with a website, Blender was used to reduce the model polygon count.
 The composite model (used in Part 1) was created in Blender, with the addition of the map (added via the [‘import image as planes’ extension](https://docs.blender.org/manual/en/3.3/addons/import_export/images_as_planes.html)).
 The individual vessel models (used in Part 2) were exported as DRACO compressed glTF files.